dboudreau00/NocTORnal/README.md

-**HUMINT and social network analysis for cybercrime investigation.**
+**HUMINT and social network analysis toolkit platform for cybercrime investigation.**

 Build the graph of actors, personas, groups and the trust between them — where every line of it traces back to an exhibit.